danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getMessageReadParticipants.html" name="messages.getMessageReadParticipants">Get which users read a specific message: only available for groups and supergroups with less than chat_read_mark_size_threshold members, read receipts will be stored for chat_read_mark_expire_period seconds after the message was sent, see client configuration for more info »: messages.getMessageReadParticipants</a>

-* <a href="messages.search.html" name="messages.search">Gets back found messages: messages.search</a>

-* <a href="messages.getHistory.html" name="messages.getHistory">Gets back the conversation history with one interlocutor / within a chat: messages.getHistory</a>

 * <a href="account.getNotifySettings.html" name="account.getNotifySettings">Gets current notification settings for a given user/group, from all users/all groups: account.getNotifySettings</a>

+* <a href="messages.getFeaturedEmojiStickers.html" name="messages.getFeaturedEmojiStickers">Gets featured custom emoji stickersets: messages.getFeaturedEmojiStickers</a>

+* <a href="messages.getEmojiStickers.html" name="messages.getEmojiStickers">Gets the list of currently installed custom emoji stickersets: messages.getEmojiStickers</a>

+* <a href="bots.getBotMenuButton.html" name="bots.getBotMenuButton">Gets the menu button action for a given user or for all users, previously set using bots.setBotMenuButton; users can see this information in the botInfo constructor: bots.getBotMenuButton</a>

 * <a href="help.hidePromoData.html" name="help.hidePromoData">Hide MTProxy/Public Service Announcement information: help.hidePromoData</a>